Nikunj-1308/Serverless-Web-Application-on-AWS/README.md

 ### Project Description:

 In this project, I built a serverless web application using AWS Lambda, DynamoDB, and S3.
-The application will allow users to read, update (CRUD) items from a DynamoDB table.
+The application will allow users to read, update items from a DynamoDB table.

 ### Project Architecture: